Why we work in Sierra Leone

 Supporting higher education in Sierra Leone

-In our first year of supporting Sierra Leone we are also providing brand new academic books in a range of disciplines for the University of Sierra Leone (which includes the Institute of Public Administration and the College of Medical and Health Sciences as well as Fourah Bay College), for Njala University and for a number of other tertiary institutions throughout the country.
+We provide brand new academic books in a range of disciplines for the University of Sierra Leone (which includes the Institute of Public Administration and the College of Medical and Health Sciences as well as Fourah Bay College), for Njala University and for a number of other tertiary institutions throughout the country.